Archive storage

 • more control over exceptions, peaks and return flows

-• a stronger basis for follow-up routes in digitisation and management
+• a stronger basis for follow-up routes in digitisation, management and AI applications

 FAQ